ravicoder01/ravicoder01/README.md

 I've actively participated in virtual internships to gain practical experience:

+   **Bala Vikasa** Center for Social and Responsible Business - BV-CSRB:- Working as an co member between enterprises and CSRB team helping enterpreneurs startups by suggestion and working as a bridge

 -   **AI/ML Intern** @ Oasis Infobyte (AICTE)
 -   **Intern** @ CodeAlpha
 -   **Intern** @ YBI Foundation